wilke/CWL-Quick-Start/docs/README.md

-# This directory contains documentation and examples for CWL.
+This directory contains documentation and tutorials